-The Planning Approval to expand the stadium through redevelopment of the Main Stand and Anfield Road Stand defined the events that the pitch could be used for.
+The Planning Approval to expand the stadium through redevelopment of the Main Stand defined the events that the pitch could be used for.
 Liverpool FC now wants to broaden these uses so that Anfield can be used to host a wider range of events.

 If successful with the proposal, events could take place at the Stadium from May 2019.

 Music and boxing events will mainly take place from mid-May to the end of June annually, after the football season has finished, and mostly during evenings and weekends, at similar times to the existing football matches.
-Other events may take place throughout the year.
+There will be no events in July and August.